Optimization via a Control-Centric Framework: Control-Centric Framework

-\begin{remark}[Relation to Sontag’s Universal Construction] Sontag’s classical work~\cite{sontag_universal_1989} considered nonlinear systems affine in the control and showed that, whenever a control-Lyapunov function exists, one can explicitly construct a feedback law that ensures asymptotic stabilization.
+The three realizations are nested in restrictiveness: Lemma~\ref{lem:w_pseudo} (HGD) requires only Assumption~\ref{ass:OLF_reg} and applies to any OLF; Lemma~\ref{lem:pseudo} (ND) requires invertibility of $\nabla\mathbf{S}$ (which implies Assumption~\ref{ass:OLF_reg}) and uses the quadratic OLF~\eqref{eq:V_quad}; Lemma~\ref{lem:svb} (GD) is strongest, requiring $\operatorname{sym}(\nabla\mathbf{S})\succeq mI$.
+Per-evaluation costs scale as $\mathcal{O}(n^2)$ for HGD, $\mathcal{O}(n^3)$ for ND, and $\mathcal{O}(n)$ for GD.
+The convergence law $\sigma(\cdot,\cdot)$ is left open as a design choice. \iffullversion \begin{remark}[Relation to Sontag’s Universal Construction] Sontag’s classical work~\cite{sontag_universal_1989} considered nonlinear systems affine in the control and showed that, whenever a control-Lyapunov function exists, one can explicitly construct a feedback law that ensures asymptotic stabilization.
 The key idea is that the feedback recipe is universal: it applies to any system once a Lyapunov function is available.
-Our framework plays an analogous role in optimization: given an optimization Lyapunov function, the feedback designs in Lemmas~\ref{lem:w_pseudo},~\ref{lem:pseudo}, and~\ref{lem:svb} provide universal constructions that not only ensure convergence but also shape its timing with exponential, FT, FxT, or PT guarantees. \end{remark}
+Our framework plays an analogous role in optimization: given an optimization Lyapunov function, the feedback designs in Lemmas~\ref{lem:w_pseudo},~\ref{lem:pseudo}, and~\ref{lem:svb} provide universal constructions that not only ensure convergence but also shape its timing with exponential, FT, FxT, or PT guarantees. \end{remark} \else